petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/cloud-administrator/cloud-development-lifecycle/setting-up-automatic-deployment.md

 1. Click *Save Changes*.

 The CI service restarts with the new configuration.
-Once it's back up, any builds created from that point on via the `live-update` branch are automatically deployed to your UAT environment.
+Once it's back up, builds created from that point on via the `live-update` branch are deployed to your UAT environment automatically.

 ## Test with a New Push